rafde/con-estado/README.md

 ### Controls

 - `set(path, value)`: Update state at path
+- `currySet(path)`: Get a function to specify which part of the state you want to update by currying set(path)
 - `get(path?)`: Get current state or value at path
 - `reset()`: Reset state to initial
 - `acts`: Custom defined actions